-The paradox of a Woman with Too Much Masculine Energy
+The Hyper-Independence Of a Woman with Too Much Masculine Energy

 A woman with too much masculine energy is typically someone who relies heavily on control, independence, and logic as emotional regulation strategies developed through life experiences, which create internal imbalance when vulnerability and emotional receptivity are suppressed.